On the Credibility of Deniable Communication in Court: Conclusion

 \section{Conclusion}

-The value of deniability lies largely outside the courts.
+We see the value of deniability as lying largely outside the courts.
 But deniability can help provide users with communications secured against a variety of real threats, which support freedom of expression in practical scenarios.
 Credibility is an essential consideration for implementing deniability features in practice, and plays a major and previously underacknowledged role in the utility of deniable communications.
-Since credibility is inherently sociotechnical, we believe there is a great breadth of possible systems which could integrate this concept to provide novel value.
+Since credibility is inherently sociotechnical, we believe there is a great breadth of possible systems which could integrate our conceptual framework to provide novel value.

-\begin{acks} We are grateful to Alastair Beresford, Joseph Bonneau, Ran Canetti, James Grimmelmann, and Alice Hutchings for helpful discussions and feedback. \end{acks}
+\begin{acks} We are grateful to Alastair Beresford, Joseph Bonneau, Ran Canetti, Daniel Collins, Simone Colombo, James Grimmelmann, Lo\"{\i}s Huguenin{-}Dumittan, Alice Hutchings, and our anonymous CSLAW 2026 reviewers for discussions and feedback. \end{acks}